Civil Litigation Program

 In addition to gaining important litigation experience, students interview clients and witnesses, draft pleadings and other legal documents, negotiate with attorneys and conduct research - all under the close supervision of faculty members.

 The program helps students understand the importance of providing strong representation to all who need it, regardless of economic means.
-To further assist students with the training process, the eight faculty members of the Civil Litigation Program have developed specialized curriculums in negotiation, ethical decision making and case planning.
+To further assist students with the training process, the four faculty members of the Civil Litigation Program have developed specialized curriculums in negotiation, ethical decision making and case planning.

 "The Clinical Program at BU Law was the highlight of my legal education.
 To this day, I draw on many of the lawyering skills that I first learned in the Civil Litigation Program."